Honoring Senator Dianne Feinstein’s commitment to Lake Tahoe.

 Cost: Free

-We hope you are able to attend the 2025 Lake Tahoe Summit.
+We hope you enjoyed the 2025 Lake Tahoe Summit.
 Together, we can preserve and protect Lake Tahoe for generations to come.

 How to get to the Summit